-2. In addition to meeting Rule .34(2)(e)1. (i)-(vii), candida tes in collaborative special educati on (6-12) will also: - - (i) Support students in the development of appropriate skills for independent daily living and social interactions, including personal relationships and workplace interactions.
+2. In addition to meeting Rule .34(2)(e)1. (i)-(vii), candid lates in collaborative special educati on (6-12) will also: (i) Support students in the development of appropriate skills for independent daily living and social interactions, including personal relationships and workplace interactions.
 Candidate engages students in activities to identify strengths and struggles with independent living, adaptive behavior and social interaction.
 Lessons are developed to target areas of need and opportunities to proactive and receive feedback are included in daily instruction.
 Candidate engages students in activities to identify strengths and struggles with independent living, adaptive behavior and social interaction.
 Lessons are developed to target areas of need and opportunities to proactive and receive feedback are included in weekly instruction.
 Candidate engages students in activities to identify strengths and struggles with independent living, adaptive behavior and social interaction.
 Lessons are developed to target areas of need and opportunities to proactive and receive feedback are included in monthly instruction.
 Candidate engages students in activities to identify strengths and struggles with independent living, adaptive behavior and social interaction.
 Lessons are developed to which target areas of need and opportunities to proactive and receive feedback are executed once per semester. (ii) Teach and promote self-determination and self- advocacy skills.
 Candidate develops and teaches lessons that encourage students to identify their personal interests, strengths and areas of improvement.
 Instruction places a strong emphasis on teaching students how to identify their personal needs and to self-advocate to meet their desired goals.
 Candidate teaches lessons from published curriculum that facilitates student identification of personal goals.
 Their instruction includes an introduction to self-advocacy but only provides minimal opportunities for students to make and execute decisions.
 Candidate attempts to teach lessons on self-determination and self-advocacy but there are few opportunities for students to make personal choices and follow-through with those choices.
 Candidate does not teach or provide opportunity to students s for self- determination or self-advocacy.
 Comments: (f) Professional Learning and Ethical Practice.
-Beginning s Standards of the Council for Exceptional Children to infor 1.
-All candidates will: Candidate takes a leadership role with colleagues and can be counted on to hold the highest standards of honesty, integrity and confidentiality.
-Candidate Candidate displays high standards of honesty, integrity, and confidentiality in interactions with colleagues, students Candidate is honest in interactions with colleagues, students and the public.
-Candidate complies minimally with Candidate displays dishonesty in interactions with colleagues, students and the public.
-Candidate makes decisions based on self-serving
+Beginning Standards of the Council for Exceptional Children to infe 1.
+All candidates will: Candidate takes a leadership role with Candidate displays high standards of Candidate displays dishonesty in